 (d) If k is an infinite field, show that there is an intersection of r hyperplanes meeting X in a finite number of points.
-(We will see in Exercise 22.6.C that if $k=\overline{k}$ , the number of points for "most" choices of these r hyperplanes, the number of points is the degree of X. But first of course we must define "degree".)
+(We will see in Exercise 22.6.C that if $k = \overline{k}$, the number of points for "most" choices of these r hyperplanes, the number of points is the degree of X. But first of course we must define "degree".)

 12.3.D.
-EXERCISE (PRIME AVOIDANCE).
+EXERCISE.
 As an aside, here is an exercise of a similar flavor to the previous one.
-Suppose $I \subseteq \bigcup{i=1}^n \mathfrak{p}i$ .
+Suppose $I \subseteq \bigcup{i=1}^{n} \mathfrak{p}i$.
 (The right side is not an ideal!)
 Show that $I \subset \mathfrak{p}i$ for some i.
-(Can you give a geometric interpretation of this result?)
-Hint: by induction on n.
+(Hint: by induction on n.
 Don't look in the literature - you might find a much longer argument!
-(See Exercise 12.3.C for a related problem.)
+See Exercise 12.3.C for a related problem.)

 12.3.E.
 USEFUL EXERCISE.
 Suppose f is an element of a Noetherian ring A, contained in no codimension 1 primes.
 Show that f is a unit.
-(Hint: show that if a function vanishes nowhere, it is a unit.)